 That Arcade Quality

 Along with Donkey Kong, twelve additional cartridges are announced along with the ColecoVision.
 While Atari had pioneered the licensing of arcade games for home play with Space Invaders, Coleco makes this a key part of their strategy, aggressively seeking licenses for coin-op games instead of concentrating on creating original titles.
-Outside of the pack-in cartridge, the first batch of arcade conversions are Lady Bug, Mouse Trap, Venture, Carnival, Cosmic Avenger, Turbo, Space Fury and Zaxxon.
+Outside of the pack-in cartridge, the first batch of arcade conversions are Lady Bug, Mouse Trap, Venture, and Cosmic Avenger.
+Through a far-reaching agreement with Sega/Gremlin, Coleco also licenses their popular arcade games like Turbo, Carnival, Space Fury and Zaxxon.
 Three Exidy games are also announced as arcade conversions, but ultimately cancelled: Side Trak, Spectar and Rip Cord.
 The department inside Coleco developing these translations is staffed by around 30 artists, designers and programmers at start up.
 Once the rights to an arcade game is secured for the ColecoVision, the design team receives an arcade unit that joins its brethren in the “game room”.
 Lacking any technical source material, the game designers at Coleco must videotape gameplay from the coin-op version for reference while translating the game.
 The usual timeframe for development of a game at Coleco is three to four months.
 While the conversions are not flawless interpretations, they are one giant step towards capturing the graphics and game mechanics of the original coin-op for play at home.
 One fly in the ointment, however, is the seemingly interminable (at least for an anxious kid desperately waiting to play the game) ten-second or so delay between turning on the console with a cartridge inserted, and the game selection screen showing up.
 This can be chalked up to Coleco wanting to get as many arcade game hits out on their game machine as possible; the initial suite of games for the ColecoVision are programmed in PASCAL, an easier language to create in than the machine language the Z80 CPU natively deals in.
 While this allows for speedy development, the console must put the brakes on and parse the information from the cartridge at the start of each of each new play session.

 Hitting the market in the midst of the public relations war Atari and Mattel are waging against each other, Coleco’s new system sells for around 50 dollars more than the 2600 but also 50 dollars less than Mattel’s Intellivision.
 Distribution of the powerhouse console outside of North America is handled by CBS Electronics.
 The ColecoVision is an instant success, with the first run of 550,000 machines selling out by Christmas 1982.
 In the first quarter of 1983, Coleco reports that one million of the devices have been sold in total, along with eight million cartridges.
 Coleco stock enjoys an amazing run, named the best performer on the NYSE for 1982, increasing from 6 7/8 to 36 3/4 over the year.
 Helping the balance sheet along is the incredible reception of Coleco’s electronic tabletop replicas of arcade games, including Pac-Man, Donkey Kong and Galaxian.
 Even with over 200,000 units coming off the production line by 1982, early in the year, Coleco must withdraw their TV ad campaign for these devices in the NYC area due to a lack of ability to keep up with demand.